What takes place in a counseling session?

 CBT is a collaborative effort between the therapist and the client.

 Cognitive-behavioral therapists seek to learn what their clients want out of life (their goals) and then help their clients achieve those goals.
 The therapist's role is to listen, teach, and encourage, while the client's roles is to express concerns, learn, and implement that learning.

 Cognitive-behavioral therapists want to gain a very good understanding of their clients' concerns.
 That's why they often ask questions.
 They also encourage their clients to ask questions of themselves, like, "How do I really know that those people are laughing at me?"
 "Could they be laughing about something else?"

 $135 per 50 minute session, and $10 for each 10 minutes of non-emergency phone consultation (for established clients).
 The initial intake session is 50 minutes and $200.
 Payments of cash, check, and major credit and debit cards are due at time of service.
 I am in-network with Regence Blue Cross Blue Shield, Aetna, Cigna, Pacific Source, OHP and several EAP plans.
 If you wish to use your out-of-network insurance benefits, I can submit claims to them on your behalf, and you will be reimbursed according to your individual plan.

 Katie Johnson Clark

-Appointments are online only now, and available Monday, Wednesday and Thursday.
+Appointments are in person and online, and available Monday, Wednesday, Thursday and Friday.
 Contact me today to schedule an appointment.